Contents

 One costs $32/pack, and the other costs $35/pack.

-If the thin paper works for one location, it would most likely work for the other location.
+If the thin paper works for one location, it would most likely work for another.

-So by standardizing the items, you not only saved $3/pack, but you also could get better pricing on the original $32/pack pricing.
+So by standardizing the items, you saved $3/pack and could get better pricing on the original $32/pack pricing.

 Compliance includes negotiations, contracts, etc.